thenewmantis/bbl/README.md

   Flags:
   -l, --list              list books
   -W, --no-line-wrap      no line wrap
+  -V, --no-verse-numbers  no verse numbers are printed--just the book title at the top and a number for each chapter -C, --no-ch-numbers     no chapter headings either (implies -V) -T, --no-title          book title is not printed -B, --no-verse-break    No linebreaks at the end of each verse--each chapter runs like a continuous paragraph.
+Currently implies -V (I am working on changing that)
+  -N, --no-format         Equivalent to -WCTB
   -c, --cat               echo text to STDOUT
   -h, --help              show help
   Bibles:
   -d, --douay             Douay-Rheims Bible
-  -g, --greek             Greek Bible (Septuagint + SBL NT) -j, --jerusalem         New Jerusalem Bible
+  -g, --greek             Greek Bible (Septuagint + SBL NT) -H, --hebrew            The Bible in Hebrew (with cantillation marks and niqqudim) -i, --ivrit             The Bible in Hebrew without cantillation marks and niqqudim -j, --jerusalem         New Jerusalem Bible
   -k, --kjv               King James Bible
   -n, --knox              Knox Bible
   -r, --rsv               Revised Standard Version: Catholic Edition -v, --vulgate           Clementine Vulgate

+ Specify multiple versions to cross-reference (view them in multi-column fashion).
+This feature is not yet available for languages that are read right-to-left.
+Specifying -i or -H will currently override all other translations and output only the Hebrew Bible.

   Reference types:
+  NOTE: The colon between book and chapter is required for Hebrew, optional for everything else.
+References for Hebrew must be in Hebrew; for all else, must be in English.
       <Book>
           Individual book
       <Book>:<Chapter>